Gene Taylor (American football)

-Gene Taylor (born November 12, 1962) is a former professional American football wide receiver.
-He was drafted by the New England Patriots in the sixth round of the 1987 NFL Draft.
+Gene Taylor (born November 12, 1962) is an American former professional football wide receiver.
+He was selected by the New England Patriots in the sixth round of the 1987 NFL draft.
 He played college football at Fresno State.

 Professional career

 New England Patriots

-Taylor was selected by the New England Patriots in the sixth round (163rd overall) of the 1987 NFL Draft.
+Taylor was selected by the New England Patriots in the sixth round (163rd overall) of the 1987 NFL draft.

 Tampa Bay Buccaneers

 Taylor played two season with the Tampa Bay Buccaneers (1987–88).

 San Francisco 49ers

 Taylor signed with the San Francisco 49ers for the 1989 season but did not play a single down.

 Saskatchewan Roughriders

 Taylor played for the Saskatchewan Roughriders of the Canadian Football League in 1989.

 Los Angeles Rams

 Taylor signed with the Los Angeles Rams in 1990.
 He was waived on August 16.

 Barcelona Dragons

 Taylor signed with the World League of American Football in 1991.
 He was selected by the Barcelona Dragons in the first round (second wide receiver) of the 1991 WLAF positional draft.
 He was one of the WLAF's top ten pass receivers.